 - Vitamin D

 Fish is also high in protein.
-Three ounces of Atlantic salmon contain 22 grams of protein, while the same amount of cod contains 19 grams.
+Three ounces of Atlantic salmon has 17 grams of protein, while the same amount of cod contains 15 grams.

 Any kind of bird raised primarily for meat and eggs is considered poultry.

-Chicken is one of the most common poultry sources of protein.
-A 3-ounce serving of chicken breast contains an impressive 26 grams of protein.
-Turkey has slightly less protein, with 25 grams in 3 ounces.
+Chicken is one of the most common sources of protein.
+A 4-ounce boneless, skinless chicken breast has 26 grams of protein.
+Turkey breast also is full of protein, with 25 grams in a 3-ounce serving.